dann1/one-deploy/arch_infra.md

 # Front-end VMs

-Instead of deploying OpenNebula Front-ends directly on bare-metal machines, using `one-deploy` you can first pre-create Libvirt VMs in the existing hypervisors, and only then use them to create fully-operational OpenNebula Front-ends (HA).
+OneDeploy allows you to deploy OpenNebula Front-ends on Virtual Machines (VMs) on existing hypervisor hosts, instead of on bare-metal machines.
+You can pre-create Libvirt VMs on existing hypervisors, then use them to create fully-operational OpenNebula Front-ends (HA).
 This approach allows for using large bare-metal machines dedicated for hypervisor workloads to also run OpenNebula Front-ends in a safe and standard way, simplifying the overall architecture.

 In `one-deploy`, the functionality for bootstrapping Front-end VMs is provided by the `opennebula.deploy.infra` playbook and the `opennebula.deploy.infra` role.

+## Pre-requisites

+You will need bare-metal hosts with Libvirt software pre-installed.
+These are the hosts where the OpenNebula Front-ends will be installed as VMs.
+You must install Libvirt prior to running the deployment.
+For example, in Ubuntu run `apt install -y libvirt-clients libvirt-daemon-system qemu-kvm` or `apt install opennebula-node-kvm`.

-## Inventory
+## Populating the Inventory

 Taken directly from the `inventory/infra.yml` example: